roggc/react19/README.md

 The `setup` folder has the `server.js` and `client.jsx` files.

 The `server.js` file is the one executed by `node`.
 It defines two endpoints, `/` and `/rsc_payload`.
 The fist one, `/`, serves the `index.html` file found in the root directory of the project.
 Before sending this file to the Client, it injects the `div` tag where the app will be created in the Client, and the `main.js` script tag.
-When finishing obtaining the RSC payload, it injects it into the html file as a script tag before sending the document to the Client.
+When finishing obtaining the RSC payload, it injects it into the html file as a script tag before ending streaming the document to the Client.

 The `client.jsx` file defines the `main.js` script.
 What it does is to look for RSC payload on the document.
 If found, creates the app in the `root` div.
 If not found calls the other endpoint that `server.js` file defines, that is, the `/rsc_payload` endpoint.
 This endpoint serves (streams) the RSC payload.